-As a developer, you want to create the best possible app or game, for users.
+As a developer, you want to create the best possible An application, downloaded by a user to a mobile or other device. or game, for users.
 While the functionality and user XP might be second to none, you still need to win users’ trust: and the best way to do that is to reassure them that their user data is protected.

 Here are the main points to consider and include in your development plans.

-The GDPR, just like previous data protection legislation, covers personal data – names, dates of birth, phone numbers, etc. But it also covers a wide range of digital information – things like GPS location, IP addresses, usernames, biometrics and online behaviours.
+The GDPR, just like previous data protection legislation, covers Information which relates to an identified or identifiable natural person. – names, dates of birth, phone numbers, etc. But it also covers a wide range of digital information – things like GPS location, IP addresses, usernames, biometrics and online behaviours.

 So now, app and game developers must not only consider audience targeting, technology platforms, optimising performance requirements, UX Design and so on, but also EU citizens’ personal data.

 Even if they don’t require users to provide personal details on sign-up, developers must still:

 And, of course developers should make sure information required to be published under the GDPR is presented in a clear and accessible way.

 Users must now give their An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed. to allow an app or game to A series of actions or steps taken in order to achieve a particular end. their personal data.
 Exceptions are made if there’s an alternative legal basis for processing, but particularly for gaming, this is unlikely.
 Consent should be granular, with users consenting to the use of a minimum level of data for the app’s basic functionality, but with additional levels of consent being sought to extend this.